bomberstudios/fullstackopen/part1/unicafe/README.md

 ## Exercise 1.8: Unicafe step3 ✅

 Refactor your app so that displaying the statistics is extracted into its own Statistics component.
 The state of the app should remain in the App root component.

+## Exercise 1.9: unicafe step4 ✅

+Change your application to display statistics only once feedback has been gathered.